clevelandhighschoolcs/p4mawpup-Fantop/README.md

 * Make sure you are running Python 2.
 Use `python --version` to check.
 * Make sure you are giving a unique word for every url you are checking.
 This is necessary because the program stores copies of the page's html and needs unique file names when it saves these.
 * I did not write the function that parses the visible text from the HTML.
+Credit goes to [jbochi](https://stackoverflow.com/users/230636/jbochi).
 Rest of the code is completely original.